-- A sequence of letters, digits, or underscores, but... - Also includes unicode "letters", spacing marks, and decimals (e.g. Σ) - Must begin with a letter or underscore () - Why not a number? - Case sensitive (a is different from A) - Conventions: - Identifiers beginning with an underscore () are reserved for system use - Use underscores (a long variable), not camel-case (aLong Variable) - Keep identifier names less than 80 characters - Cannot be reserved words
+- A sequence of letters, digits, or underscores, but... - Also includes unicode "letters", spacing marks, and decimals (e.g. Σ) - Must begin with a letter or underscore () - Why not a number?
+Ambiguity, 8j is a complex number, 8e27 is a float - Case sensitive (a is different from A) - Conventions: - Identifiers beginning with an underscore () are reserved for system use - Use underscores (a long variable), not camel-case (aLongVariable) - Keep identifier names less than 80 characters - Cannot be reserved words